apace100/origins-docs/docs/layer_json.md

 Layer files need to be placed inside the `origin_layers` folder within your namespace.

-The most common use is to create a layer file at `data/origins/origin_layers/origin.json` with `replace` set to true, in order to add a custom origin to the list.
+The most common use is to create a layer file at `data/origins/origin_layers/origin.json` with `replace` set to false, in order to add a custom origin to the list.
 See the examples below for what that would look like.

 ### Fields